 Workforce planning and workforce commissioning are key elements in the implementation of the Care Act.

-Local authorities can use their National Minimum Data Set for Social Care (NMDS-SC) return to better understand the profile of their workforce through our key information and statistics reports and dashboard reports.
+Local authorities can use their National Minimum Data Set for Social Care (NMDS-SC) return to better understand the profile of their workforce through our workforce intelligence publications and dashboard reports.